 Where to Stay in Park Rapids: Itasca State Park

 Itasca, Minnesota offers a fantastic State Park that has great amenities in a great area.
-160 of the over 200 sites come with electrical and water hookups, no sewer hookup at the site but there is a central dump station.
-The bathrooms and showers are well maintained and the park takes care of your other needs with a picnic and group areas.
+One hundred sixty of the over 200 sites come with electrical and water hookups, no sewer hookup at the site but there is a central dump station.
+The bathrooms and showers are well maintained, and the park takes care of your other needs with a picnic and group areas.
 You also have a boat ramp, fishing dock, playground and more right on site.

 What to Do in Park Rapids

 You’ll be right in the heart of the action by staying right in the park.
 You can check out the interactive exhibits, hike the trails, take a kayak out on the water or bike around the area.
 Make sure to bring your fishing pole to this area to fish Lake Itasca itself, the Mississippi headwaters and other local areas.
 If bodies of water are your thing, you’ll be well taken care of at Itasca State Park.Continue to 3 of 9 below.

 03 of 09

 Second Stop: Minneapolis/St. Paul, Minnesota

 Where to Stay in the Twin Cities: Lebanon Hills Regional Campground (Apple Valley)

 Apple Valley is a suburb of the Twin Cities but is plenty close to several things to do.
 This public park has plenty of spacious RV sites that have full utility hookups to take care of your creature comforts and a laundry facility and bathhouses to keep everything clean.
 You’ll have fire pits and picnic tables for smores and a camp store to stock up on some basic supplies.
 Lebanon Hills Regional Campground is a great place to rest and recharge before checking out what the Twin Cities of Minneapolis and St. Paul have to offer.